fhdm-dev/scoppy/README.md

 * More trigger settings eg. falling edge
 * Cursors

-## Specifications
+## Specifications (oscilloscope)
 * Max.
 Sampling Rate: 500kS/s (shared between channels)
 * Time/Div: 5us - 20secs
 * Memory depth depends on sampling rate.
 It ranges between 2kpts (shared between channels) and 20kpts in Run mode and up to 100kpts for Single shot captures.

+## Specifications (logic analyzer)
+* Max.
+Sampling Rate: 21MS/s (per channel)
+* Time/Div: 50ns - 100ms

 ## Known Bugs
 * When long-pressing the + or - buttons, moving your finger laterally will have the same effect as lifting your finger off the button.
 The only workaround is to keep your finger stready when long-pressing these buttons.

 ## Advertising and in-app purchase
-The free version of the app is one channel and a single banner ad may be displayed at the top of the screen (but no popups I promise!).
-To enable the 2nd channel and remove all advertising, a small in-app purchase is required.
-The one-channel version of the app is completely free and all functionality is available without restriction.
+The free version of the app is limited to one channel in oscilloscope mode and two channels in logic analyser mode.
+A single banner ad may be displayed at the top of the screen (but no popups I promise!).
+To enable the extra channel(s) and remove all advertising, a small in-app purchase is required (approx. US$1 for a yearly subscription or US$2 for a lifetime purchase - exact price depends on your location).
+The one-channel version of the app is completely free (two channels in oscilloscope mode) and all functionality is available without restriction.

 ## Gallery
 ![Scoppy App](images/scoppy-v2-single-capture.jpg)